tqec/topologiq/README.md

 ```

+## Use your own circuits
 It would be great to hear of tests using other circuits.
-You can use a non-descript ZX graph defined as a dictionary of nodes and edges (see `assets/graphs/simple_graphs.py` for examples) or a PyZX graph (check `run.py` for a blueprint of the process needed and `assets/graphs/pyzx_graphs.py` for examples of graphs).
+- You can use a non-descript ZX graph defined as a dictionary of nodes and edges.
+See `assets/graphs/simple_graphs.py` for examples.
+- You can also use a PyZX graph.
+See check `run.py` for a blueprint of the process needed and `assets/graphs/pyzx_graphs.py` for examples of graphs.

-Please note, however, that the current goal is to inform developmental priorities.
-Critical to this end is identifying **types** of circuits for which the current implementation performs good, less good, bad, and awfully.
+Please note, however, that the current goal is to inform developmental priorities by identifying **types** of circuits for which the current implementation performs good, less good, bad, and awfully.

-## Outputs
-A succesfull result will produce:
-- a 3D interactive graph (pops up)
-- a GIF animation of the process (saves to `./outputs/media/`) (videos possible, but FFmpeg must be installed)
-- a TXT file with information about the initial ZX graph, intermediate state, and final result (saves to `./outputs/txt/`).

-The information printed to the TXT file is also available for programmatic use.
+## Yeah, but how does it work, really?
+A detailed overview and, hopefully, a paper, is in progress.
+Meanwhile, this is an overview of the inner workings of the algorithm.

+**In first place,** the algorithm will look for an incoming ZX graph and, if needed and possible, convert it into a native format.
+- ***Native format:*** A simple dictionary of nodes and edges (see `assets/graphs/simple_graphs.py` for examples).
+- ***PyZX interoperability:*** PyZX graphs supported (check `run.py` for a blueprint of the conversion process and `assets/graphs/pyzx_graphs.py` for examples).
+  - Note.
+If using a random PyZX circuit for testing, ensure all qubit lines are interconnected.
+If a qubit line is not interconnected, the graph has subgraphs.
+The algorithm treats subgraphs as separate logical computations, and will focus on one subgraph only.

+**After,** the algorithm will traverse the ZX graph transforming each node into a 3D equivalent "block" and positioning the resulting blocks in a way that honours the original edges in the graph (may involve a need to add intermediate blocks).
+This second part of the process is itself divided into several stages:
+- ***Positioning:*** organises the process of placing each node into a number of tentative positions.
+  - Step currently follows a greedy Breadth First Search (BFS) approach.
+  - Additional strategies will be explored in due course.
+- ***Pathfinding:*** explores a 4D space (x, y, z, block type) to determine which tentative positions allow topologically-correct paths.
+  - Step currently uses a slightly-modified Dijkstra.
+  - Additional strategies may be explored in due course mainly because Dijkstra is an inherently-slow algorithm.
+  - That said, the priority is to optimise the existing approach to ensure maximal robustness.
+- ***Value function:*** Chooses best path from the pathfinding algorithm based on given hyperparameters attached to the positioning algorithm.
+  - Hyperparameters currently set to values that increase the odds of finding a successful solution in test runs.
+  - This does **NOT** mean the algorithm will produce optimal results with current hyperparameters.
+  - An automated approach to discovering optimal hyperparameters will eventually be added, but this is not currently available.
+  - To vary hyperparameters manually, edit `run_hyper_params.py`.

 ## Pending
 Everything is pending, but below a list of highest priorities:
-- Perform manual validation tests to ensure correctness of results.
+- Add health checks to outcomes to avoid undetected errors.
+- Improve PyZX support.
+- Add better documentation.
+- Add detailed example sheets.
 - Enable automatic selection and variation of hyperparameters.
-- Improve PyZX support.
 - Improve run-times.

+## License
+All code in this repository is under an Apache 2.0 open source license.

+## References
+[^1]: Coecke, B. & Duncan, R. Interacting Quantum Observables.
+In *Automata, Languages and Programming* (eds.
+Aceto, L. et al.) 298–310 (Springer, Berlin, Heidelberg, 2008).
+[^2]:	Duncan, R. & Perdrix, S. Graph States and the Necessity of Euler Decomposition.
+In *Mathematical Theory and Computational Practice* (eds.
+Ambos-Spies, K., Löwe, B. & Merkle, W.) 167–177 (Springer, Berlin, Heidelberg, 2009).
+[^3]:	Coecke, B. & Duncan, R. Interacting quantum observables: categorical algebra and diagrammatics. *New J. Phys*.
+13, 043016 (2011).
+[^4]:	Backens, M. The ZX-calculus is complete for stabilizer quantum mechanics. *New J. Phys*.
+16, 093021 (2014).
+[^5]:	Backens, M. Making the stabilizer ZX-calculus complete for scalars. *Electron.
+Proc.
+Theor.
+Comput.
+Sci*.
+195, 17–32 (2015).
+[^6]:	Wetering, J. van de.
+ZX-calculus for the working quantum computer scientist.
+PrePrint (2020).
+[^7]: Kissinger, A. & Wetering, J. van de.
+Universal MBQC with generalised parity-phase interactions and Pauli measurements. *Quantum* 3, 134 (2019).
+[^8]:	Kitaev, A. Yu.
+Quantum Error Correction with Imperfect Gates.
+In *Quantum Communication, Computing, and Measurement* (eds.
+Hirota, O., Holevo, A. S. & Caves, C. M.) 181–188 (Springer US, Boston, MA, 1997).
+[^9]: Kitaev, A. Y. Fault-tolerant quantum computation by anyons. *Ann.
+Phys*.
+303, 2–30 (2003).
+[^10]: Bravyi, S. B. & Kitaev, A. Y. Quantum codes on a lattice with boundary.
+Preprint (1998).
+[^11]: Dennis, E., Kitaev, A., Landahl, A. & Preskill, J. Topological quantum memory. *J. Math.
+Phys*.
+43, 4452–4505 (2002).
+[^12]: Fowler, A. G., Stephens, A. M. & Groszkowski, P. High threshold universal quantum computation on the surface code. *Phys.
+Rev*.
+A 80, 052312 (2009).
+[^13]: Fowler, A. G., Mariantoni, M., Martinis, J. M. & Cleland, A. N. Surface codes: Towards practical large-scale quantum computation. *Phys.
+Rev*.
+A 86, 032324 (2012).
+[^14]: Acharya, R. et al. Quantum error correction below the surface code threshold. *Nature* 638, 920–926 (2025).
+[^15]: Horsman, D., Fowler, A. G., Devitt, S. & Meter, R. V. Surface code quantum computing by lattice surgery. *New J. Phys*.
+14, 123011 (2012).
+[^16]: Litinski, D. & Oppen, F. von.
+Lattice Surgery with a Twist: Simplifying Clifford Gates of Surface Codes. *Quantum* 2, 62 (2018).
+[^17]: Landahl, A. J. & Ryan-Anderson, C. Quantum computing by color-code lattice surgery.
+Preprint (2014).
+[^18]: Fowler, A. G. & Gidney, C. Low overhead quantum computation using lattice surgery.
+Preprint (2019).
+[^19]: Gidney, C. & Fowler, A. G. Efficient magic state factories with a catalyzed |CCZ〉-> |T〉transformation. *Quantum* 3, 135 (2019).
+[^20]: Gidney, C. & Fowler, A. G. Flexible layout of surface code computations using AutoCCZ states.
+Preprint (2019).
+[^21]: Tan, D. B., Niu, M. Y. & Gidney, C. A SAT Scalpel for Lattice Surgery: Representation and Synthesis of Subroutines for Surface-Code Fault-Tolerant Quantum Computing.
+In *2024 ACM/IEEE 51st Annual International Symposium on Computer Architecture (ISCA)* 325–339 (2024).
+[^22]: Shaw, A. T. E., Bremner, M. J., Paler, A., Herr, D. & Devitt, S. J. Quantum computation on a 19-qubit wide 2d nearest neighbour qubit array.
+Preprint (2022).
+[^23]: Gehér, G. P., McLauchlan, C., Campbell, E. T., Moylett, A. E. & Crawford, O. Error-corrected Hadamard gate simulated at the circuit level. *Quantum* 8, 1394 (2024).
+[^24]: Paetznick, A. & Fowler, A. G. Quantum circuit optimization by topological compaction in the surface code.
+Preprint (2013).
+[^25]: Paler, A., Devitt, S. J. & Fowler, A. G. Synthesis of Arbitrary Quantum Circuits to Topological Assembly. *Sci.
+Rep*.
+6, 30600 (2016).
+[^26]: Fowler, A. G. Computing with fewer qubits: Pitfalls and tools to keep you safe [Conference Presentation]. *Munich Quantum Software Forum* (2023).
+[^27]: Fowler, A. G. Programming a quantum computer using SketchUp [Conference Presentation]. *Munich Quantum Software Forum* (2024).